 Fortunately, there are plenty of resources available that provide solid information on the latest ABA research.

-Many professional organizations publish journals and articles related to ABA, as well as books which are written by medical specialists on topics such as autism or obsessive-compulsive disorder.
+Many professional organizations publish journals and articles related to ABA, as well as books which are written by medical specialists on topics such as autism, ADHD or, obsessive-compulsive disorder.

 Those who wish to pursue a higher level of education in ABA have the opportunity to enroll in online or brick-and-mortar courses to build their knowledge base.
 With all of these options at one’s fingertips, learning more about ABA becomes easier than ever!